aws/aws-security-services-best-practices/docs/en/guides/network-firewall/index.md

   * Don't block TCP control packets
   * Allow TCP three-way handshakes so that L7 attributes can be inspected
   * Don't duplicate logging

+If you're just beginning to build your firewall ruleset you may want to start out with all of these rules in alert mode so that you can see from your logs which traffic will be blocked when you move the rules into block mode.
+Be careful to never change sid:999993 to a block action, as this rule is there to support post-quantum TLS connections.

 ### Use Stateful rules over Stateless rules